zhaorandy/all-nba-predictor/README.md

 <img src = "Figures/SVC_C_cm.png">
 <img src = "Figures/SVC_cm.png">

 As we can see, all the models performed fairly well, with decent accuracy scores.
-All the models had a higher precision score than recall, which suggests that the model can more accurately classify non All-NBA players.
-The Area under ROC curve was remarkably high, especially for classifying centers.
-This is likely due to the smaller sample of centers, as well as the similarities amongst centers throughout NBA history.
-As expected, the classifiers performed slightly better statistically for predicting forwards and centers, roles that have remained somewhat similar throughout history (high in points, rebounds, TS%, but lower in AST), whereas the transformation of guards (from traditional pass first guards such as Stockton to high-volume scorers such as Steph Curry) throughout history made it more difficult for the model to accurately predict.
+The positional classifiers actually performed worse than the SVC, likely due to having less training data as a result of dividing up the data set.

 Finally, to compare the positional SVM and the positionless SVM, I graphed the probabilities for players predicted by the positional SVM against the positionless SVM.
 <img src = "Figures/proba.png">